athill/athill.github.io/_posts/2015-08-20-first-github-gist.md

   - manual-backup
 ---

-A [https://gist.github.com/](Github Gist) is a way to share a snippet or collection of snipets of code.I like to keep my desktop and laptop as kind of backups of each other, so I wrote a couple `bash` functions to help sync things up. [https://gist.github.com/athill/886aa5d59e0d56c7d249](https://gist.github.com/athill/886aa5d59e0d56c7d249)
+A [Github Gist](https://gist.github.com/) is a way to share a snippet or collection of snippets of code.I like to keep my desktop and laptop as kind of backups of each other, so I wrote a couple `bash` functions to help sync things up. [https://gist.github.com/athill/886aa5d59e0d56c7d249](https://gist.github.com/athill/886aa5d59e0d56c7d249)